ishqDehlvi/Blog/README.md

 # blog

-Source code for my [blog](https://blog.robiot.dev)
+Source code for my [blog](https://blog.inzi.me)

 \
-Copyright © 2022 Robiot.
+Copyright © 2022 Inzemam.
 All rights reserved.

 Copying, modifying, and redistribuing this code is strictly prohibited by law.